 These days, most of us are obsessed with case studies of very successful people.
 It can be the next billion-dollar startup and its very proud team of founders or a YouTuber with over two million subscribers.
 Inevitably, we might find ourselves admiring and envying their success.
 However, it is understandable; the glitter of achievement is hard to ignore.
-But here's the thing: success is simply the result of hard work and patience, and we tend not to remember that.
+However, here's the thing: success is simply the result of hard work and patience, and we tend not to remember that.

 As I mentioned earlier, I was that guy who always sorted out the success stories.
-I would spend hours on YouTube watching videos of successful people and consuming their stories.
-I didn't know when it happened, but I suddenly found myself appreciating overcoming challenging situations.
+I would spend hours on YouTube, watching videos of successful people and consuming their stories.
+I didn't know when it happened, but I suddenly found myself appreciating surviving/overcoming challenging situations.
 Take, for instance, our little venture Boomslank; not many outsiders are aware of what we do to get that one extra fan.